 Note, too, how the drumbeat of “light” is emphasized, later crowned by the technological achievement (?) of light beer, still after all a major force in national beer sales.

-Note re images: The first image above was drawn from Maclean’s archives, here.
-The second was drawn from sootoday.com, here.
-All intellectual property in the sources belongs solely to their lawful owners, as applicable.
-Images are used for educational and historical purposes.
+Note re images: The first image above was drawn from Maclean magazine’s archives, here.
+The second was drawn from the website sootoday.com.
+All intellectual property therein belongs solely to the lawful owners, as applicable.
+Images used for educational and historical purposes.
 All feedback welcomed.